harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/create-services.md

 ## Using runtime input services with inputs and expressions

-Services are often configured using runtime inputs or expressions so you can change service settings for different deployment scenarios at pipeline runtime.
+Services are often configured using runtime inputs or expressions, so you can change service settings for different deployment scenarios at pipeline runtime.

 :::note